Contributor to S.L.U.G. Magazine, 15 Bytes, and Southwest Contemporary

 A Geometry of Balance in Dan Evans’ Cut-Paper Abstractions at Finch Lane

 Dan Evans’ work begins with the question of what remains once an image has been pared to its essentials.
 “I’ve always been drawn to systems where clarity matters,” he says, “where you pare things down until the lack of recognition engages the viewer and holds itself.”
 It’s a clarity rooted not in what the image depicts, but in the structure left behind after everything recognizable has been reduced.
-His new exhibition, Peripheral Dependencies, at Finch Lane Gallery through December 26.

 Holly Rios Turns Printmaking Into a Conversation on Seeing and Being Seen